openoakland/openoakland.org/src/_posts/2022-03-12-feb-2022-steering-committee-recap.md

 ## Councilmatic status

-- Twitter complaint has been filed against rogue account
+- A Twitter complaint has been filed against rogue account.
 - Concerns from city that new handle may appear to represent City Council when it’s not a city-sanctioned account.
   - Project lead expressed concern about changing the name, having just done so.
   - Recommendation from Comms Lead that all OO project social accounts use the name of the project; several members expressed their desire for same.